16cconway/proj2/README.md

 ### Python Packages

+* `argparse`
+    * Used for parsing the command line arguments containing the input and output text files
 * `pathlib`
     * Used for creating paths from input and output arguments
-* `argparse`
-    * Used for parsing the command line arguments containing the input and output text files
 * `sys`
   * Used to handle errors and printing them to the console
-* `proj2.modify_strings`
-  * Developer created script that contains functions for string manipulation--
 * `typing`
   * Used to specify type hints of TextIO for starter function
 * `time`
   * Used to calculate run time metrics for later analysis
 * `proj2.runtime_metric`
   * Provided sample code for class of RuntimeMetric to contain size of an input and duration of the solution
 * `proj2.get_input_size`
   * Developer created script used for getting the size of the input for time complexity analysis
+* `proj2.modify_strings`
+  * Developer created script that contains functions for string manipulation
+* `proj2.get_valid_char`
+  * Developer created script used to read next non whitespace character from input string
+* `proj2.prefix_to_infix_recursive`
+  * Developer created script to convert a prefix expression to infix using recursion.
+This script is **not** used in the project's delivery as this conversion was done during prefix to postfix conversion for improved time complexity.

 ### Project Layout